We encourage you to check websites for your destinations before visiting for the latest health and safety guidelines in place.

 Fall for Maine's Offshore Islands

-Remote and ruggedly handsome, Monhegan is renowned as an artists colony and a birding destination.
-Artists have come for generations, seeking inspiration from the soaring headlands, forested interior, craggy shoreline, and weather-beaten village.
+Ten miles from the shore, the small rocky island of Monhegan sits high above the waves.
+Wonderfully remote, Monhegan is renowned as an artist’s colony and a birding destination.
+Bring your paints for a day of plein air at its best, whether in the forested interior, craggy shoreline, or weather-beaten village.
 Birders flock here in spring and fall, following the migratory birds winging southward along the Atlantic Flyway.
-About a dozen marked footpaths web its 1,000-acres, skirting the shoreline, weaving through Cathedral Woods, connecting artists’ studios in the village to the historical and art museums in the hilltop lighthouse and keepers’ houses.
-Seasonal excursion boats depart through mid October from Boothbay Harbor and New Harbor, while the year-round Mail Boat departs from Port Clyde.
+Roughly 12 miles of often strenuous hiking trails wend through 1,000 acres, skirting the shoreline, weaving through Cathedral Woods, connecting artists’ studios in the village to the historical Monhegan Museum of Art & History in the former lighthouse keeper’s house.
+Seasonal excursion boats depart through mid-October from Boothbay Harbor and New Harbor, while the year-round Mail Boat departs from Port Clyde.

 Vinalhaven and North Haven

-Ferries depart Rockland for each of these two Penobscot Bay islands, yin-yang neighbors separated by the Fox Island Thorofare.
+Ferries depart Rockland for each of these two Penobscot Bay islands.
 Vinalhaven, home to one of the world’s largest lobster fishing fleets, is a bustling, working island with a rich granite-quarrying heritage.
-North Haven, far more genteel and seasonal, offers a nine-hole golf course, an organic saltwater farm, and an oyster farm.
-Overnight accommodations as well as restaurants, shops, galleries, and preserves are within walking distance of the ferry docks.
+Here you can paddle around the shoreline or hike through Basin Preserve—excellent for bird and wildlife watching.
+North Haven, more genteel and seasonal, offers a nine-hole golf course and 30 miles of roads to bike.
+Overnight accommodations as well as restaurants, shops, galleries and preserves are within walking distance of the ferry docks.
 Instead of a car, consider bringing bicycles to explore beyond the villages.

 Isle au Haut

-Home to a remote and rugged backcountry section of Acadia National Park, Isle au Haut has about 50 year-round residents, one general store, a couple of galleries, and a lighthouse inn.
+Half of Isle au Haut is federal park land—home to the remote and rugged backcountry section of Acadia National Park.
+Isle au Haut has about 50 year-round residents, one general store, a couple of galleries, and a lighthouse inn.
 Services are concentrated around the town dock, accessed via the year-round Mail Boat.
-It’s about a 4-mile hike to the park, which occupies five of the island’s 12.7 square miles, all on the southern end; a seasonal park boat docks in Duck Harbor.
-If camping in the park’s lean-tos, expect to haul all supplies, including food.
-For those who truly pine to escape, Isle au Haut is heaven.
+It’s about a 4-mile hike to the park, with 18 miles of hiking trails.
+There’s an additional stop to Duck Harbor Campground until October 15.
+If camping in the park’s lean-tos, expect to haul all supplies including food, and note that reservations are required.
+For those who seek an island, Isle au Haut is heaven.

-Just offshore of Mount Desert Island, the Cranberry Isles are a delightful day trip.
+Just offshore of Mount Desert Island, the Cranberry Isles are a delightful day trip, especially in autumn.
 Passenger ferries from Northeast Harbor and Southwest Harbor to-and-fro between Great Cranberry and Little Cranberry, better known as Islesford.
-Although both support year-round populations, they exude a classic summer vibe, although in fall, when the low-bush cranberries are ripening, it’s easy to understand how they got their name.
-Both are easy to explore on foot or by bicycle, with historical museums, general stores, and island magic being the lures.
+In the fall, you can see the colors of the foliage brighten the mountains of Acadia National Park across Somes Sound.
+Although both support year-round populations, they exude a classic summer vibe; and in fall, when the low-bush cranberries are ripening, it’s easy to understand how they got their name.
+Both are easy to explore on foot or by bicycle.